...

 1. Compression Springs

-Compression springs are open-coil helical springs with a constant coiled diameter and variable shape that resists axial compression.
+Compression springs feature an open-coil helical design with a constant coil diameter and variable shape, resisting axial compression.

 The simplest example of its application is in the ballpoint pen, where it is responsible for the “popping” effect.
 It is also applicable in valves and suspension.